asnar00/zeta/zero.md

 This asserts, for each type `T` on the right-hand-side of the statement, that every `T` is an `int`, but not every `int` is a `T`.
 Any function or structure defined using `int` can be rewritten by the compiler to use any of `i8`...`i64`, but not every function or structure defined using (say) `i32` can be rewritten to use `int`.

-**based on this definition, every u8 is an int but not vice versa, so does int > u8?**

 We can also define a new type to be a *subtype* of existing types.
 For instance, we might wish to define a new floating-point format `f16` to be a 16-bit floating-point number:

 ```